Programmable Media

 Example 2:

-The following example adjusts the brightness of a skiing video, and sets its radius to max in order to give a telescope-like effect.
-It then appends a copy of the video in reverse, and the plays forward again, but in slow motion.
+The following example adjusts the brightness of the video, and sets its radius to max in order to give a telescope-like effect.
+It then appends a copy of the video in reverse, and plays forward again, but in slow motion.

 Example 3: